baptisteCoye/SimSGame/README.md

 # Community Guidelines

 The package SimSGamE, documentation, build instructions and configuration files can be downloaded from the Github repository.
+All the questions via the issue tabs will be answered as quickly as possible: the more information you can give us about the problem (reproductivity, logs etc...) the easier it'll be for us to help you.

-Users and contributors are welcome to contribute, request features and report bugs via Github.
+Users are welcome to contribute, request features and report bugs via Github.
+Pull request does not require unit- and functional tests.
+Code should be commented in a way that allows for easier understanding.